-This course offers sophomores the opportunity to receive academic credit for production work within the Department of Theatre Studies.
-Forty hours of work is required.
+This course offers sophomores the opportunity to receive academic credit for production work within the Department of Theatre.
+Seventy hours of work are required.
 Prerequisites: THE 104, sophomore status, and permission of the instructor.
-Meets General Education Distribution Area IV.A.
+Offered every semester.
+Partially fulfills General Education Distribution Area IV.A.